the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 <SomeComponent { ...props } />
 ~~~~~~~~

-There is one little thing that you should avoid.
-You pass all the props including the `isLoading` property, by spreading the object, into the input component.
-However, the input component may not care about the `isLoading` property.
-You can use the ES6 rest destructuring to avoid it.
+We passed all the props including the `isLoading` property by spreading the object into the input component.
+The input component may not care about the `isLoading` property.
+You can use the ES6 rest destructuring to avoid it:

 {title="src/App.js",lang=javascript}
 ~~~~~~~~